ericmitt/IotPnp/bugbash-09-23.md

 <!-- markdownlint-disable MD033 -->
-# IoT Plug and Play Samples Bug Bash instructions for the GA Sept 30th 2020 release
+# IoT Plug and Play Samples Bug Bashb 9/24

 ## Intro

-IoT Plug and Play Platform, SDK and tools will be GA the Sept 30th 2020.

 This bug bash is focused on the  IoT Hub features, SDKs, and tooling.
 We have quickstarts in various languages ready, for device and service scenarios but the focus of this edition is **Managed languages**.